PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/ARTIFACT-APPENDIX.md

  - Which claim and results does it support, and how.

 #### Experiment 1: Name
-- Time: replace with estimate in human-minutes/hours + compute-minutes/hours
+- Time: replace with estimate in human-minutes/hours + compute-minutes/hours.
-- Storage: replace with estimate if >10GB
+- Storage: replace with estimate for disk space used (omit if <10GB).

 Provide a short explanation of the experiment and expected results.
 Describe thoroughly the steps to perform the experiment and to collect and organize the